bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 ## Google Analytics

-A merchant can use a tracking code or property ID to connect Google Analytics to a store.
+A merchant can use either a tracking code or property ID to connect Google Analytics to a store.
 This affects the fields that are requested and returned in [Get the Google Analytic](#get-the-google-analytic) and [Update the Google Analytic](#update-the-google-analytic) endpoints.
 ![Version on Google Analytics](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Version%20for%20Google%20Analytics.png).